Queens of Talk

-"Queens of Talk" is the ninth episode of the sixth season of RuPaul's Drag Race.
+"Queens of Talk" is the ninth episode of the sixth season of the American television series RuPaul's Drag Race.
 It originally aired on April 14, 2014.
 Paula Abdul, Chaz Bono, and Georgia Holt are guest judges, with the latter two being interviewed as part of the main challenge.

-BenDeLaCreme wins the episode's mini-challenge, and Courtney Act wins the main challenge.
-Trinity K. Bonet is eliminated from the competition after placing in the bottom and losing a lip-sync against Adore Delano to "Vibeology" by Abdul.
+Courtney Act wins the episode's main challenge.
+Trinity K. Bonet is eliminated from the competition after placing in the bottom and losing a lip-sync contest against Adore Delano to "Vibeology" by Abdul.